• Art magazine

 Frida Kahlo at the age of 19, photographed by Guillermo Kahlo (1926)

-Frida Kahlo was largely shaped by her father, who was a talented photographer and artist himself.
-Through him she achieved the ability to observe its surroundings and nature.
-Her father, originally with the name Wilhelm Kahlo, was in Mexico after four years and changed his name to Guillermo Kahlo.
+Frida Kahlo was significantly influenced by her father, who was himself a talented photographer and artist.
+Through him, she acquired the ability to observe her surroundings and nature with precision.
+Her father, originally named Wilhelm Kahlo, became a naturalized Mexican citizen after four years and changed his name to Guillermo Kahlo.

-Frida showed an extraordinary talent for art early on.
-However, fate met hard at the age of six: she suffered paralysis of children .
-This disease significantly impaired her physical health and often captivated her to bed or wheelchair.
+Frida showed an exceptional talent for art from an early age.
+However, at six years old, fate dealt her a harsh blow: she contracted polio .
+This disease severely impaired her physical health and often confined her to bed or a wheelchair.

-Despite these severe restrictions, Frida developed an unshakable will to overcome her disabilities.
+Despite these severe limitations, Frida developed an unwavering will to overcome her disabilities.

 Frida Kahlo and her father, Guillermo Kahlo